Blot Before Powder? Oily Skin Touch-Up Order

 Product links and related guides

 For a simple unscented sheet, see Bamboo Charcoal.
-If you want a compact makeup-bag format, compare Puff Case and Mirror Case.
+If you want a compact makeup-bag format, compare Puff Case, Mirror Case, and Green Tea.
 You can also compare every format on the PleasingCare products page.

-For a broader comparison, read blotting paper vs powder and the blotting paper comparison hub.
+For a broader comparison, read blotting paper vs powder, touch up matte makeup without powder, and the blotting paper comparison hub.
 For makeup-safe technique, read how to use blotting paper without ruining makeup and how to blot over foundation.

-For the full touch-up system, visit the makeup touch-up guide.
+For the full touch-up system, visit the makeup touch-up guide, or compare product formats directly on the products page.

 FAQ